apetavern/web/public/blogs/welcome.md

 ![apetavern-logo](/images/logo/white/full.svg)

 While we are currently a small, tight knit group, we are always accepting applications for new members.
 We are looking for talented artists and animators in particular.
 If you want to apply, you can follow [this link](https://forms.gle/z8NaRN2NRNWLXuiTA).
 Currently, all our games are open source.
 Any member of Ape Tavern can propose a project and recruit developers to work on it with them, meaning you don't need to contribute to games you aren't interested in.
-We have tentative monetization schemes planned in anticipation of s&box's release, so no developer is expected to work for free.

 :::